 I’ve made a big deal out of this example, but the point goes beyond Petruchio’s sadistic proclivities, or the hit my reputation takes when people think I wrote characters who treat their spouses like mutinous sailors.
-Contaminated data in the form of damaged text is all too easy to misinterpret.
-Misinterpretation leads to mistaken conclusions, or supports mistaken assumptions.
+Contaminated, damaged text is all too easy to misinterpret.
+Misinterpretation leads to mistaken assumptions and incorrect conclusions.
 You can take it from there.

-Oh, look.
-What a surprise.
-Shows up in the play precisely where Kemble put it, 160 years before.
+Oh look: a whip.
+It shows up in the play precisely where Kemble put it one hundred and sixty years before.

 1980: Between 1978 and 1985, the BBC aired a comprehensive, 37-episode BBC Television Shakespeare series.
-This included The Taming of the Shrew, directed by Jonathan Miller.
-Petruchio was played by Basil Fawlty John Cleese, an unconventional casting choice.
+Jonathan Miller directed The Taming of the Shrew in 1980.
+Basil Fawlty John Cleese played Petruchio; an unconventional casting choice.
 Cleese got off to a bad start with me by ruining the boys with bugs line – it’s unintelligible garble.
 A lot of the diction in this production is rushed or unclear.
-Not the way to impress the person who wrote the words.
+Not the way to impress the man who wrote the words.

-Miller’s approach was also unconventional, with psychological character studies and the apparently intentional removal of all the humour, to avoid any hint of farce.
+Miller’s approach was also unconventional, with preparatory psychological character studies, and the apparently intentional removal of all the humour, to avoid any hint of farce.
 Well that will do the job, though what’s left is awfully grim.
 Sarah Badel’s Kate doesn’t yell in anger, she howls in existential torment.
-Her pain is far more than a personality flaw, and it’s hard to watch.
-This Shrew is so full of hurt and mistreatment that I expected to see whips, or Manuel from Barcelona getting smacked around.
+Her pain is far more than a personality flaw, and it’s difficult to watch.
+This Shrew is so full of hurt and mistreatment that I expected to see the whips, or Manuel from Barcelona getting smacked around.

-Visually, the production is unusual in less unsettling ways.
-The street set I’d call Plywood Palladio, while the Minola home suggests the 17th-century Delft interior of Vermeer’s The Music Lesson, instead of the home of a wealthy Paduan from a century earlier.
+Visually, the production is unusual in less disturbing ways.
+The street set I’d call Plywood Palladio, while the Minola home suggests the 17th-century Delft interior of Vermeer’s The Music Lesson, instead of the home of a wealthy Paduan from a century before.
 I don’t know what the point was, but it’s interesting to look at.